-Colombia
+9. Colombia

 The ENERGO-PRO Group is expanding business operations into Colombia, where we established our first office in 2019.
-Currently, we are in the process of preparing for the start of construction of new hydropower plant under the project name "Chorreritas", located on the San Andrés River near the town of San Andrés de Cuerquia.
+Currently, we are in the process of preparing for the start of construction of a new hydropower plant under the project name "Chorreritas."
 It is the Group's first expansion outside of the Caucasus and Central and Eastern European regions.
-The project consists of constructing a 19.9 MW run-of-river plant (without a reservoir) with expected annual electricity production 120 GWh.
-The project is expected to be operational in 2025.
-Generadora Chorreritas S.A.S.
-E.S.P., a fully owned subsidiary of ENERGO-PRO Colombia S.A.S., is the project's investor and developer.
+The project consists of constructing a 19.9 MW run-of-river plant (without a reservoir).
+Generadora Chorreritas, a fully owned subsidiary of ENERGO-PRO Colombia, is the project's investor and developer.